Last Updated on

 eCommerce Product Detail Page Best Practices: Final Thoughts

 Optimizing your PDP pages will go a long way to improving your conversion rates.
-They are an essential part of ecommerce, and it's worth taking the time to ensure they are effective, read well, optimized for SEO and sell the product as well as possible.
+They are an essential part of eCommerce, and it's worth taking the time to ensure they are effective, read well, optimized for SEO and sell the product as well as possible.

-Finally, we discussed mobile optimization as one of our core ecommerce PDP best practices.
+Finally, we discussed mobile optimization as one of our core eCommerce PDP best practices.
 To take it a step further, most ecommerce brands today have their own mobile app, which provides an even better user experience for mobile shoppers than a mobile-friendly website.

-MobiLoud is the best way for ecommerce sites to launch mobile apps, without the huge expense of custom development, and allowing you to keep your fully-optimized product pages (which you won't be able to do with template-based app builders).
+MobiLoud is the best way for eCommerce sites to launch mobile apps, without the huge expense of custom development, and allowing you to keep your fully-optimized product pages (which you won't be able to do with template-based app builders).

 To turn your website into a fully functional app with no coding required, get a free preview of your app and get in touch with us today.